 Although you can run this model flexibly and without resorting to calculations, it’s also quite subjective.
 This means that personal opinions can interfere greatly.

-Best used on medium-to-big companies, the method estimates the score of each feature by dividing the cost of delay by job duration.
+Best used on medium-to-big companies, the agile method estimates the score of each feature by dividing the cost of delay by job duration.

 Cost of delay: the company defines how much it can lose if the feature isn’t established by its user-business value, time criticality, and risk reduction;